The University of British Columbia

 • Forestry Safety

-Alexandra Hankins (Conservation)
+Alexandra Hankins (Natural Resources Conservation)

 August 23, 2024 | Author: Matthew

-Environmental Student Consultant; Urban Systems
+Environmental Student Consultant – Urban Systems

 Alexandra Hankins at her work term with Urban Systems

 As an Environmental Student Consultant with Urban Systems in Kamloops, BC, I have been introduced to the world of consulting and a wide range of projects.
 I have a balanced schedule of office work and field work.
 Some field work include bird nest surveys, badger den surveys, amphibian salvages, water quality testing, and environmental monitoring construction works.
-One particularly rewarding experience was obtaining my electrofishing certification and using this technique to salvage hundreds of fish including juvenile rainbow trout, coho salmon, Chinook salmon, suckers, dace, and lampreys.
-My field work has also brought me all over BC including Lillooet, Merritt, and Vernon.

 Posted in: Conservation, Student Stories